aburgasser/splat/docs/index.rst

 >>> sp2 = splat.getSpectrum(shortname='1217-0311')[0]
 >>> splot.plotSpectrum(sp1,sp2,colors=['black','red'])

-`plotSpectrum()`_ has many extras to label features, plot uncertainties, indicate telluric absorption regions, make multi-panel and multi-page plots of lists of spectra, etc. Be sure to look through the plotting subpackage for more details.
+`plotSpectrum()`_ and related routines have many extras to label features, plot uncertainties, indicate telluric absorption regions, make multi-panel and multi-page plots of lists of spectra, plot batches of spectra, etc. Be sure to look through the `splat.plot`_ subpackage for more details.

-SPLAT can analyze and compare an arbitrary number of spectra.
+SPLAT's primary purpose is to allow the analysis of ultracool dwarf spectra.

 * To measure spectral indices, use `measureIndex()`_ or `measureIndexSet()`_: